 In fact (if possible), aim to use only the amount of credit you can pay off in the same month.

 8.)
 Cutback your use of credit cards

-If your employer offers a retirement fund with matching contributions, be sure to participate and fund your account with at least the amount or percentage that they match.
+If your employer offers a retirement fund with matching contributions, take part and fund your account with at least the amount or percentage they match.

-Staying abreast of the latest trends, investments, or finance building skills is a must to ensure you are managing your money well and setting up a strong portfolio to maintain economic stability.
+Staying abreast of the latest trends, investments, or finance-building skills must ensure you manage your money well and establish a strong portfolio to maintain economic stability.

-You should invest in financial literacy by reading, attending seminars, and participating in training in the areas of personal finance, budgeting, investment, and retirement to ensure you have the tools needed to manage your money in the best possible manner.
+You should invest in financial literacy by reading, attending seminars, and taking part in training in personal finance, budgeting, investment, and retirement to ensure you have the tools to manage your money in the best possible manner.

 So, protect your earnings and your future by taking a stand now to be smarter with your money.